 The culture, food and languages of South India are also different to the North, so it is almost like visiting another country, so worth visiting we guess!

 Anyway, the highlights of this trip included the beautiful Backwaters of Kerala, the chilled hippy beach town of Varkala, the epic rocky landscape of Hampi, and the parties in Goa.
 We were pleased with Geckos Adventures.
 They seemed organised and our tour guide Afshar was fantastic!

-What The Pho have a Podcast and they did an episode about their South India Tour, you can check it out here on their website!
+What The Pho have a Podcast and they did an episode about their South India Tour in Series 2, you can check it out here on their website!
 It will make you want to visit for sure!